 One solution that appears to mitigate the risk of dehydration is to make up drinks with Ge-Oral, the Turkish equivalent of dioralyte.
 It contains Sodium Chloride, Trisodium Citrate, Potassium Chloride and Glucose.
-You can buy it in the pharmacies in the village; one box contains two sachets and costs 5TL.
+You can buy it in the pharmacy in the village; one box contains two sachets.
 Each sachet is good for one litre of water; it can taste a wee bit salty so some people use flavoured water to cover the taste.
 Other products are available and you should ask the pharmacist's advice for your personal circumstances.
 Some people find that Ayran - the traditional Turkish beverage made simply of plain yogurt, salt and water - has similar beneficial effects.

 The above information should not be considered medical advice and is not intended to replace consultation with a qualified medical professional.